howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 </Instruction>

 Remember the GraphQL schema that you've been working with until now?
 Well, Prisma has a schema, too!
-You can think of the `prisma.schema` file as a *database schema*.
+You can think of the `schema.prisma` file as a *database schema*.
 It has three components:

 1. **Data source**: Specifies your database connection.
 1. **Generator**: Indicates that you want to genenerate Prisma Client.